Was God's Law Nailed to the Cross?

 The first part of verse 14 continues the sentence begun at the end of verse 13.
 Paul continues to explain how our justification was accomplished.
 Thus, the whole sentence reads,

-And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 What was this "handwriting of requirements"?
 These words are translated from the Greek phrase cheirographon tois dogmasin.
 Cheirographon means anything written by hand, but can more specifically apply to a legal document, bond or note of debt.
 Dogmasin refers to decrees, laws or ordinances, and in this context means a body of beliefs or practices that have become the guidelines governing a person's conduct or way of life.

 What Paul is saying is that, by His death, Christ has wiped out the note of guilt or debt that we owed as a result of our sins—sins which resulted from our past way of life.
 Before repentance, our lives had been governed by the standards and values of this present, evil world—the "decrees, laws and ordinances" of the society in which we lived.